-The Cablevision Excess Cash Balance Plan is a non-qualified defined benefit plan that is intended to provide eligible participants, including Messrs.
-Grau and Olsen, with the portion of their benefits that cannot be paid to them under the Cablevision Cash Balance Pension Plan due to Internal Revenue Code limits applicable to tax-qualified plans.
+The Cablevision Excess Cash Balance Plan is a non-qualified defined benefit plan that is intended to provide eligible participants with the portion of their benefits that cannot be paid to them under the Cablevision Cash Balance Pension Plan due to Internal Revenue Code limits applicable to tax-qualified plans.
 Effective December 31, 2013, the Cablevision Excess Cash Balance Plan was amended to freeze participation and future benefit accruals for all employees.
-Messrs.
-Grau and Olsen are the only named executive officers with an accrued benefit under the Cablevision Excess Cash Balance Pension Plan.
+Mr. Olsen is the only named executive officer with an accrued benefit under the Cablevision Excess Cash Balance Pension Plan.